emiljdd/Tweepy-SparkTwitterI/README.md

                      cl.show_informative_features(5)
 https://user-images.githubusercontent.com/7649609/29696424-2cd8f9a6-8906-11e7-9d9e-994bb0aba64d.png

-Here we can see the words is and Great occur five times more in positive tweets than negative.
+Here we can see the words 'is' and 'Great' occur five times more in positive tweets than negative.

-Here we can see that the words is and Great five times more in positive tweets than negative tweets.

 Not bad!!
 With a little more tweaking and using a more powerful natural language classification algorithm we could probably obtain a very respectable accuracy rate.

 # Conclusion

 Sentiment analysis is quite interesting and if time allowed, further analysis would have been included.
 Future anaylise would be to include a regression model try and understand what, if any, relationship exists between:

            * Tweets and geographic location.
            * Which tweets, negative or positive, occur at which time of day?